IBM/solsa/README.md

 ## Components

 SolSA consists of:
-- A `solsa` Node.js module that makes it possible to configure using Javascript or Typescript:
+- A `solsa` Node.js module that makes it possible to configure using JavaScript or TypeScript:
   - all the standard Kubernetes resources,
   - custom resources supported by a growing set of operators,
   - resource bundles that provide high-level abstractions of key architectural